nystudio107/minify/README.md

 ...and the resulting JS output will be stripped of comments, empty space, etc.

-##Just because you can doesn't mean you should
+##Minify all the things

-Yes, you can simply wrap your entire `_layout.twig` template in:
+If you want to minify your entire HTML on the frontend, you can simply wrap your entire `_layout.twig` template (the one that other templates `extends`) in:

 	{% minify %}
-			(Massive HTML/Twig template here)
+			(Entire base HTML/Twig template here)
     {% endminify %}

+Then also wrap any inline `<style>` and `<script>` tags in `{% minify css %}` and `{% minify js %}` tags respectively (nested `{% minify %}` tags are fine).

-...but understand that you probably shouldn't.
-The reason is that minification is not cheap; and if you do it this way, every single HTTP request will spend extra cycles minimizing your entire template.
+However, understand the potential performance implications.
+On large HTML/CSS/JS blocks minification is not cheap, and if you do it this way, every single HTTP request will spend extra cycles minimizing your entire template.

+It works fine for HTML/CSS/JS templates that aren't too huge, but measure any performance impact by profiling your website before and after wrapping the entire `_layout.twig` template to ensure you're not introducing additional latency in the http requests.

+On most sites, the overhead that spinning up PHP and Craft takes is the majority of the TTFB (Time To First Byte), and this is not adversely affected by minifying the entire HTML as described here.

+##Cache as cache can

-Instead, best practice use of the `{% minify %}` tags is to wrap them in `{% cache %}` tags:
+A great way to use the `{% minify %}` tags is to wrap them in `{% cache %}` tags:

 	{% cache %}
 		{% minify html %}